Out-of-Equilibrium Dynamics and Excess Volatility in Firm Networks: Introduction

-Classical macroeconomic models picture the world as a succession of equilibria where markets clear perfectly and firms make no profit.
-Each equilibrium is characterized by a different level of productivity or household preferences, themselves driven by exogenous ``shocks''.
-Drawing an analogy from physics, one may call such an approach ``adiabatic'' -- i.e. the time needed for the system to reach equilibrium is much shorter than the time over which the environment changes, so that one can compute the properties of the system as if the environment was static.
-The time evolution of the economy is then slaved to the time evolution of the exogenous parameters.
+What is the origin of macroeconomic fluctuations?
+Textbook macroeconomic models picture the world as a succession of equilibria where markets clear perfectly and firms maximise their profits.
+Each equilibrium is characterised by a different level of productivity or household preferences, themselves driven by exogenous ``shocks'', which are the primary cause of fluctuations.
+Drawing an analogy from physics, one may call such an approach ``adiabatic'', in the sense that the time needed for the system to reach equilibrium is much shorter than the time over which the environment changes, so out-of-equilibrium effects can be neglected.
+The time evolution of the economy is then {\it slaved} to the time evolution of the exogenous parameters.
+This assumption is at the core of DSGE models (see \cite{gali_book}), but also central to the analysis of~\cite{acemoglu2012network} in their now classic paper on the network origins of aggregate fluctuations.

+The central proposition of the present work is that the standard economic equilibrium may actually be dynamically unattainable.
+Correspondingly, the ``small shock, large business cycle'' paradox (i.e. aggregate fluctuations much too large to be explained by exogenous shocks alone, see e.g. \cite{cochrane1994shocks} and \cite{bernanke1994financial}) would be chiefly explained by {\it out-of-equilibrium} effects.
+Indeed, in such out-of-equilibrium situations, the dynamics is mostly of endogenous origin and cannot be accounted for by traditional equilibrium arguments, like those of e.g. \cite{long1983real} and \cite{acemoglu2012network, carvalho_review, farhibaqaee2019}.

-There are however many reasons to believe that the economy is permanently out-of-equilibrium.
-One of these reasons is the ``small shock, large business cycle'' paradox: aggregate fluctuations seem much too large to be explained by exogenous shocks alone~\cite{long1983real, cochrane1994shocks, bernanke1994financial}.
-Some endogenous dynamics, intrinsic to economic systems, appear to be at play, like in financial markets (see e.g.~\cite{TQP2018}, ch.
-20, for a recent review).
-From a conceptual point of view, economic equilibrium requires so much cooperation between rational, forward looking agents, that the only way such equilibrium can plausibly be achieved is through some kind of learning, or {\it t\^atonnement}, that inevitably takes some time to complete.\footnote{This is true even for financial markets where transactions take place at the second time scale.
-In reality, a large amount of the supply/demand volume is latent and is only slowly revealed~\cite{slowly2009,TQP2018,dall2019does}.}
+From a conceptual point of view, our point is the following: economic equilibrium requires so much cooperation between rational, forward looking agents, that the only way such equilibrium can plausibly be achieved is through some kind of adjustment process, that inevitably takes some time to complete.\footnote{This is actually even the case for financial markets where transactions take place at the second time scale.
+In reality, a large amount of the supply/demand volume is latent and is only slowly revealed, see~\cite{slowly2009}.} We will argue that even in cases where equilibrium is eventually reached, this time can be much longer than the evolution time of technology or of any other type of shocks (political, social, geopolitical, sanitary, etc.) that do affect the economy, in which case the adiabatic hypothesis is doomed to fail.